BPS-Consulting/wafir/apps/www/src/content/documentation.md

 ## Telemetry Options

 Wafir can automatically capture browser context to help with debugging.
-All telemetry is opt-in via configuration.
+All telemetry is opt-in via configuration in your `public/wafir.yaml` file.

 ### Available Options